shrinerb/shrine/README.md

 This endpoint provides the following routes:

 * `POST /images/cache/upload` - for direct uploads to your app
-* `GET /images/cache/presign` - for direct uploads to external service
+* `GET /images/cache/presign` - for direct uploads to external service (e.g. Amazon S3)

 These routes can be used to asynchronously start caching the file the moment the user selects it, using JavaScript file upload libraries like